 Florida's universities are gripped by DEI ideology.
 The DEI regime is most developed at the University of Florida.
 Nearly every four-year public university in Florida has a central administrator dedicated to promoting DEI values.
 Nearly every university in Florida has a strategic plan for promoting DEI and a committee charged with overseeing and furthering this vision.
+Even the New College of Florida claims that it is "a college founded on the principles of equality and inclusion" and has both a dean of diversity, equity, and inclusion and a chief diversity officer, Yoleidy Rosario-Hernandez (pronouns: "Ze/Zir/Zirs").
 DEI ideology encourages racial preferences in hiring and admissions.
 It justifies radical curriculum changes.
 It is tearing the country apart.
 It will tear Florida apart.
 It marks a grave and gathering danger to national unity and state governance.
 And it is being funded and supported through Florida's university systems.